microsoft/live-share/docs/use/vscode.md

 All guests will be notified that the session is over.
 After the session is over, guests won't be able to access the content.
 Any temp files will automatically be cleaned up.

 Having problems with sharing?
-Check out [troubleshooting](../troubleshooting.md#share-and-join).
+See the [troubleshooting](../troubleshooting.md#share-and-join) article.

 ## Join and leave a session